karey-higuera/agile-calculator/README.md

 * `LICENSE` is an MIT license which states that this project is open source.
 * `main.js` will hold the JavaScript functions that run your calculator.
 * `README.md` is this readme file, written in Markdown.
+* `reset.css` provides some basic CSS styles to normalize the browser behavior across different browsers.
+You shouldn't need to touch this file.
 * `style.css` will hold all of the CSS style configuration for your calculator.